koayon/latex_template/README.md

 ## Tips for the Writing Process

+> *The role of writing is not to record the results of research, but is the process itself of research - Alexander Grothendieck*

 Your paper should have ONE CORE IDEA.
 It can have 2-4 contributions which all serve that one main idea.
 If there are actually two ideas, make it two papers.